prezi/raleway-prezi/README.md

 The **Raleway Prezi** – our branded typeface.

 Upgraded, extended and fitted to our requirements – what is this means?
 So, we:
-- changed name from Raleway to Raleway Prezi (with style names)
 - changed diacritical marks and punctuation  (we make them bigger,more readable)
 - changed deafult a, d, j, l, q, u, w to alternate characters
 - changed form of the numbers